condenses/neural-condense-subnet/docs/miner.md

 1. Select a TIER: we have 3 tiers: research, inference_0, inference_1.
 Each tier is tailored for different API need, example `inference_0` for long text and `inference_1` for very long text.
 You can see the details in the miner's config file: `neural_condense_core/constants.py` or at the [README.md](../README.md) doc.

 2. Implement your own algorithm or pick one of our baseline algorithms.
-You can find the baseline algorithms in the `services/miner_backend/serving` folder.
+You can find the baseline algorithms in the `services/miner_backend/` folder.
-The schema of backend api is very simple: `Validator` sends you a dictionary with the `context: str` and you have to return a `list[list[floats]]` `(seq_len x hidden_size)` which is the condensed tokens.
+The schema of backend api is very simple: `Validator` sends you a dictionary with the `context: str` and `target_model: str`.
+Miner runs their own backend that results in KV Cache of the target LLM model.
+Then miner uploads the KV Cache to the `minio` storage and returns the `minio` path to the `Validator`.
+- `past_key_values: Tuple[Tuple[torch.FloatTensor]]` is the format of the KV Cache.
+It would be loaded into the LLM using `torch.DynamicCache.from_legacy_cache(past_key_values)`.

 3. After having a competitive backend, you need to measure it to meet speed and load defined in the tier. **Our baselines are required to use GPU**.